JenSeReal/otel-getting-started/tutorial/content/labs/use_case_scenarios/_index.md

 {{< figure src="images/prometheus_jvm_metrics.png" width=700 caption="Prometheus JVM Metrics" >}}

 Select "JVM Thread Count".
 It will take you to a tabular output of the information collected so far.
-This may of course look different on your screen depending on the time you already have been collecting.
+It may look different on your screen depending on the time you  spent collecting.

 {{< figure src="images/prometheus_graph_jvm_thread_count.png" width=700 caption="Prometheus Table JVM Thread Count" >}}

-If you select the tab "Graph" instead of "Table" the data is visualized in a graphical form.
+By selecting the tab "Graph" instead of "Table", the data is visualized in a graphical form.
 You can adjust the time range as well.

 {{< figure src="images/prometheus_graph_jvm_thread_count.png" width=700 caption="Prometheus Graph JVM Thread Count" >}}